One of the biggest tricks for a safe Halloween is not letting animals get their paws on any of the holiday treats.

 “The best advice for Halloween is to allow pets to enjoy the holiday in a quiet room,” says Marks, “away from the door and without access to treats or decorations.”

 Another issue to consider: pet costumes.
-According to the National Retail Federation, this year more than 16 percent of American consumers celebrating the holiday plan to dress up their animals and plan to spend $490 million on pet costumes.
+According to the National Retail Federation, this year 17 percent of American consumers celebrating the holiday plan to dress up their animals and plan to spend $490 million on pet costumes.
 A general rule of thumb: Have your pet do a test run in the get-up.
 Emergency and critical care specialists at the CVM advise trying the outfit on your animal first to check the reaction and make sure it doesn’t impair vision, breathing, hearing or movement.

 Do not use costumes that have small parts, loose ends or anything around the neck.
 A costumed pet should never be let alone.

 - Make sure pets can be identified.
 With the front door constantly opened for trick-or-treaters or parties, there’s a risk of pets running into the neighborhood.
 Microchips are helpful for identification, as are collars with identifying tags.
 Even better: a collar that has reflective properties that helps cars see animals near or in roads.

 - Halloween decorations vary from simple jack-o-lanterns with candles to glow sticks and high-tech displays that use electricity.
 Make sure pets do not have access to open flames or electrical wires that can be chewed.
 Make sure there aren’t decorations within your pets reach or wagging tail than can be eaten or knocked over, leading to choking or burns.

 - Pumpkins and other gourds are generally safe for pets to eat, but can cause upset stomachs and diarrhea.